PrincetonUniversity/job_defense_shield/docs/alert/cpu_fragmentation.md

 The memory usage of each job is taken into account when looking for fragmentation.

-Jobs with 0% CPU utilization on a node are ignored since those will captured by a different alert.
+Jobs with 0% CPU utilization on a node are ignored since those are captured by a different alert (see [CPUs with 0% Utilization](zero_cpu_util.md)).

 ## Configuration File